cosmic-api/cosmic.py/docs/source/tutorial.rst

         accepts=Sign,
         returns=String)
     def predict(sign):
-        ret = "For %s, now is a good time to " % sign.data
-        ret += random.choice([
+        "Predicts your fate based on a zodiac sign" ret = "For %s, now is a good time to " % sign.data ret += random.choice([
             "build an API.",